ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 14. Coupling Restrainer for Asbestos Pipe: Restrainer for use over A/C coupling, MJ Couplings, and mechanical couplings use JCM Industries model JCM 631ACP/DIP RESTRAINED COUPLING, or approved equal.
 15. Provide Affidavit of Compliance for all restraining devices per requirements in Specification Section 01330.
 16. Refer to Approved Materials List, or approved equal.
-1. 2.12 GROOVED END (VICTAULIC) OR SHOULDERED COUPLINGS FOR DUCTILE IRON OR STEEL PIPE**
-   1. Groove end or shouldered couplings shall be in accordance with the Approved Materials List, or approved equal, and as described below:
+1. 2.12 GROOVED END (VICTAULIC) OR SHOULDERED COUPLINGS FOR DUCTILE IRON OR STEEL PIPE*   1.
+Groove end or shouldered couplings shall be in accordance with the Approved Materials List, or approved equal, and as described below:
       1.
 2. Use square-cut shouldered or grooved ends per AWWA C606.
 Grooved-end couplings shall be malleable iron per ASTM A 47, or ductile iron per ASTM A 536.
 Gaskets shall be per ASTM D 2000.
 3. Bolts in exposed service shall conform to ASTM A 183, 69 MPa (10,000 psi) tensile strength.
 4. The minimum design working pressure shall be 250 psig.
 5. The finish shall be fusion bonded epoxy per AWWA C213.
 6. Refer to Approved Materials List, or approved equal.
-	1. **DUCTILE-IRON PIPE
+	1. DUCTILE-IRON PIPE
    1. Refer to Specification 15055 and Approved Materials List, or approved equal.

-*
-	1. **DUCTILE-IRON FITTINGS
+	1. DUCTILE-IRON FITTINGS
    1. Refer to Specification 15056 and Approved Materials List, or approved equal.

-*
-	1. **COPPER TUBE AND FITTINGS
+	1. COPPER TUBE AND FITTINGS
    1. Refer to Specification 15057 and Approved Materials List, or approved equal.

-*
-	1. **POLYVINYL CHLORIDE PVC PIPE
+	1. POLYVINYL CHLORIDE PVC PIPE
    1. Refer to Specification 15064 and Approved Materials List, or approved equal.

-*
-	1. **RESILIENT WEDGE GATE VALVES
+	1. RESILIENT WEDGE GATE VALVES
    1. Refer to Specification 15100 and Approved Materials List, or approved equal.

-*
-	1. **FIRE HYDRANTS
+	1. FIRE HYDRANTS
    1. Refer to Specification 15300 and Approved Materials List, or approved equal.